 In addition, when Facebook enabled page owners to get a user name for their Facebook business pages, a registered trademark owner was able to notify Facebook with their trademark information to prevent others from taking it.
 In my case, Facebook applied Masterful Marketing to my page automatically.

 I began using Masterful Marketing® as a brand in October 2007 and filed for registration in December of 2007.
 I went through the process because my brand is unique and important to my marketing efforts.
 Never did I realize how important that registration was until recently.

 Not long after I received my trademark, I did a web search for Masterful Marketing.
 I quickly discovered that another marketing coach launched a newsletter named Masterful Marketing!
 I immediately checked whether this was a violation of my trademark and found out that it was.
 My attorney contacted the other marketing company with a letter explaining that they were infringing on my trademark.
-They quickly apologized and are in the process of changing the name of their newsletter.
+They quickly apologized and changed the name of their newsletter.